Ambervssand/alx-pre_course/0x01-git/README.md

-This is a description on my alx-pre_course program, more like a repository though.
+This is a description on my alx-pre_course program, more like a repository though.updated